Regular walking can help you maintain a healthy lifestyle and remain independent.

 - Have a backup plan in place in case walking home becomes too challenging.
 Consider where you can find a taxi or local public transport.
 Make sure you can buy a ticket or pay for a taxi home.

-There are lots of assistive products available for people who need help getting around.
+Many people use assistive products to get around.
 Walking aids improve balance, increase stability, and assist with general weakness or injury.
 They provide safety by preventing falls and improve independence by supporting you to move without the help of a carer or loved one.
 Some common assistive products are explained in the following sections.

 Walking sticks